kmamal/node-sdl/README.md

 Fired when an existing audio device is removed.
 Check [`sdl.audio.devices`](#sdlaudiodevices) to get the new list of audio devices.
-When this event is emitted, all instances that were opened from the removed device are closed automatically.
+When the `'deviceRemove'` event is emitted, all instances that were opened from the removed device are closed automatically.

 ### sdl.audio.bytesPerSample(format)